INVESTOR ALERT: Law Offices of Howard G. Smith Continues Investigation of ATI Physical Therapy (ATIP) on Behalf of Investors

-Law Offices of Howard G. Smith continues its investigation on behalf of ATI Physical Therapy, Inc. (“ATI” or the “Company”) (: ATIP) investors concerning the Company and its officers’ possible violations of federal securities laws.
+BENSALEM, Pa., July 29, 2021 /PRNewswire/ -- Law Offices of Howard G. Smith continues its investigation on behalf of ATI Physical Therapy, Inc. ("ATI" or the "Company") (NYSE: ATIP) investors concerning the Company and its officers' possible violations of federal securities laws.

 On June 16, 2021, ATI completed its business combination with Fortress Value Acquisition Corp.
 II ("FVAC II"), a special purpose acquisition company.